Sexual Life can lead to serious infertility.

 Anyway, I digress.

-Now, if you chose to Google ureaplasma testing, you would find articles suggesting it may play a part in infertility by affecting the sperm quality in men and increasing the chance of miscarriage in women.
+Now, if you chose to Google ureaplasma screening, you would find articles suggesting it may play a part in infertility by affecting the sperm quality in men and increasing the chance of miscarriage in women.
 Still, the overwhelming verdict you would reach (as a layman) is that there is not much conclusive research, which appears to be pretty hard to treat.

 I will get on to this later, but the online evidence leaves you feeling that it is quite the leap of faith to spend several hundred pounds on private Ureaplasma exams when 1) you might not even have the infection and 2) there is no conclusive evidence it affects fertility 3) its hard to treat even if you do have it.